aleksandramedina/Capstone-Seminar/March 30, 2021/README.md

 - fixed all bugs with the current seven instructions
 - create a [system](https://drive.google.com/file/d/1co-59dn0OpSGzj9Jd8QFbSQouFxHjXFc/view?usp=sharing) for the algorithm the "announce" itself
 - allowed for a natural end to the game, by creating a feature to save the finished artwork as a JPEG
+- improved UX by adding a clear canvas button (from user testing suggestions)

 **What still needs to be done:**
 - fix the call of random instructions